Yamaguchi-gumi Leader Shinobu Tsukasa and New Wakagashira Attend Inagawa-kai Boss’s Funeral as Yakuza | FRIDAY DIGITAL

 • Share on LINE

-After the burning of incense, they were served tea by Chairman Uchibori in the reception room.
-Mr. Tsukasa stayed for about 10 minutes and then went home.
+After offering incense, it’s said that Boss Uchibori personally served tea to them in the reception room.
+Boss Tsukasa stayed for about 10 minutes before departing.

 The head of the Tsukasa clan strolls around Shin-Yokohama Station with his senior members.
 The relationship with the Inagawa-kai is strong, as seen in his visit to greet President Kiyota the day after his death.